 - Preserve and promote choice in how individuals and families receive services.

 - Support families in caring for loved ones while increasing the well-being of caregivers.

 - Delay or avoid the need for more intensive Medicaid-funded long-term services and supports (LTSS) when possible.

 - Medicaid Alternative Care (MAC) will support unpaid caregivers, avoiding or delaying the need for more intensive Medicaid-funded services.
 This is a new benefit package for individuals who are eligible for Medicaid but not currently using Medicaid-funded LTSS.

-- Targeted Supports for Older Adults (TSOA) will provide a limited set of services and supports to help individuals avoid or delay the need for Medicaid-funded services.
+- Tailored Supports for Older Adults (TSOA) will provide a limited set of services and supports to help individuals avoid or delay the need for Medicaid-funded services.
 This is a new eligibility category and benefit package for people “at risk” of future Medicaid LTSS use who do not meet Medicaid financial eligibility criteria.

 - Personal assistance services (applies only to TSOA)

 - Caregiver assistance services